Real Estate in The Netherlands

 What is a typical expat home or apartment like in The Netherlands?

 "I live in a small flat.
 I have a large bedroom, a small open kitchen/living room, and a shower/toilet with no sink--so I have to use the kitchen sink.
 I consider this very below standards in the U.S. I did have to buy my own oven, refrigerator, and washing machine.
 Likewise, I had to carpet the place.
 To leave the floors bare was not an option--it was not a nice wood floor but more like construction material.
-This is pretty normal here, however, so getting the household items is easy and not too expensive," remarked one member in Rotterdam.
+This is pretty normal here, however, so getting the household items is easy and not too expensive," said one expat in Rotterdam.

 What is the average cost of housing in The Netherlands?